 Gratitude vs. Toxic Positivity: Here's The Difference, From A Therapist

 Notions of cultivating gratitude are all over the place these days.
-It's true, feeling gratitude can be a panacea for mental illness including plain old anxiety and depression.
+It's true, feeling gratitude can be a panacea for mental illness1 including plain old anxiety and depression.
 However, I get a bit uneasy about how gratitude and toxic positivity may intersect.
 The truth is cultivating gratitude can feel very out of reach at times—leading us to feel even worse because we can't access it.
 Therefore, we may be left trying to supplant that uncomfortable feeling with something positive instead.
 That's where toxic positivity comes into play.

 Gratitude vs. toxic positivity.

 Positive thinking is when you try to will good feelings or experiences into existence by focusing exclusively on the outcome you want.
 Although this approach can be helpful when working with excessive fear, it carries the potential to get toxic.
 If we use this technique to avoid or deny our genuine experiences, we run the risk of invalidating our feelings.

 As I often tell my clients, we don't get to choose how we feel—but we do get to choose how we respond to those feelings.
 Toxic positivity is when we wish we were feeling something we aren't, and so we admonish ourselves to feel differently by saying to ourselves some version of "Think positive!"

 If instead we cultivate curiosity (the first step in a true gratitude practice) about what we are feeling, then we are on the path toward transforming the negative emotion into something positive like gratitude or healthy pride.

 In my work as a psychotherapist, I've noticed that gratitude actually comes after a process of surrendering to our painful emotions, not after willing in something positive.